-- ii) "Last Batter" may be called at the beginning or during an at bat. - iii) There shall be no retroactive declarations of "Last Batter".

-iv) For purposes of recording pitch counts, the Day(s) Rest Limit will be recorded in the instance the "Last Batter" procedures were followed appropriately.

-- The coach's responsibility for monitoring, reporting and abiding by pitch count regulations are addressed. - The league pitching week (for the purpose of calculating the per-week pitch limits and associated pitcher recovery days) shall run from Sunday through Saturday. - The spring season head travel coaches will be required to designate five (5) pitchers for their travel teams.
+- ii) "Last Batter" may be called at the beginning or during an at bat. - iii) There shall be no retroactive declarations of "Last Batter". - iv) For purposes of recording pitch counts, the Day(s) Rest Limit will be recorded in the instance the "Last Batter" procedures were followed appropriately. - The coach's responsibility for monitoring, reporting and abiding by pitch count regulations are addressed. - The league pitching week shall run from Sunday through Saturday. - The spring season head travel coaches will be required to designate five (5) pitchers for their travel teams.
 Each of these so designated pitchers will be defined as a Designated Travel Pitcher (DTP).
-In the event there are multiple spring travel teams, the head travel coaches will be limited to three (3) Designated Travel Pitchers. - Any pitcher hitting 3 batters in any game shall be removed as a pitcher from that game.
+In the event there are multiple spring travel teams in a particular age level, the head travel coaches will be limited to three (3) Designated Travel Pitchers. - Any pitcher hitting 3 batters in any game shall be removed as a pitcher from that game.
 The player shall be eligible to play another position in that game